 A: This project isn’t designed to facilitate more development.
 The location of the interchange is in an area that is mostly already built-out with residences and public uses (Alum Creek State Park).
 There is little developable, vacant land near the proposed interchange.
 The Big Walnut Interchange project is fundamentally different than the Sunbury Parkway interchange at Exit 131 which is designed to accommodate future development which we know is coming.

 As for stopping development, this is neither fair nor legal.
-The 14th Amendment and numerous federal and state laws provide individuals equal protection under law and due process of law.
+The 14th Amendment to the Constitution and numerous federal and state laws provide individuals due process and equal protection under law.
 This includes the right of persons to sell their vacant land, and the right of any person wanting to build new homes or businesses to fair consideration under current zoning laws.
-Zoning laws can require reasonable standards for development, but cannot simply stop development.
+Zoning laws can require reasonable standards for development, but cannot simply prevent development.

 Q: Besides improving access for residents, why is the interchange needed?